csiro-data-school/regex/_episodes/02-shell-wildcards.md

 However, there are other wildcards available that allow for more specific and complex patterns.

-The ? wildcard any character, but always exactly one character.
+The ? wildcard matched any character, but always exactly one character.
 For example:
 ~~~
 ls sample?.txt
 ~~~
 {: .language-bash}

 ~~~
 sample1.txt  sample4.txt  sample7.txt  sampleA.txt  sampleD.txt  sampleY.txt
 sample2.txt  sample5.txt  sample8.txt  sampleB.txt  sampleE.txt  sampleZ.txt